Drains Cleared

 CCTV Survey in Woodhouse

-CCTV drain surveys in Woodhouse reveal what's hidden beneath your property—essential in an area where 28% of homes date from the Victorian era and combined sewerage means foul water and surface water share one pipe.
-Woodhouse's soft water supply from Yorkshire Water creates a paradox: while hard water causes limescale, the slightly acidic chemistry in Woodhouse gradually corrodes older copper and lead joints, weakening the drain network.
+CCTV drain surveys in Woodhouse reveal what's hidden beneath your property—essential in an area where a significant share of homes date from the Victorian era and combined sewerage means foul water and surface water share one pipe.
+Woodhouse's variable-hardness supply from Yorkshire Water creates a paradox: while variable-hardness water causes limescale, the slightly acidic chemistry in Woodhouse gradually corrodes older copper and lead joints, weakening the drain network.
 A pre-purchase CCTV survey in postcode areas S13, S14, or S15 can uncover corrosion, root ingress, or misaligned sections before you commit.

 CCTV drain surveys in Woodhouse inspect the inside of underground drains using a waterproof camera, revealing corrosion, root damage, misalignment, and capacity issues.
-In Woodhouse's older housing stock (28% Victorian), surveys are crucial before purchase or after surcharge events.
+In Woodhouse's older housing stock, surveys are crucial before purchase or after surcharge events.

 Drainage in Woodhouse — what local engineers know